Cosmic Accelerators – Astronomy at the Highest Energies

 Cherenkov Telescopes and Water Cherenkov Detectors

 High-energy gamma rays from space – a trillion times more energetic than visible light – do not reach the Earth’s surface.
 Nevertheless, they can be detected at ground-level via the particle cascades (known as air showers) that they generate in the Earth’s atmosphere.
 One detection method makes use of the faint, bluish, and extremely short flashes of light (Cherenkov light) which the air showers produce.
 On dark nights these flashes can be detected using very large reflecting telescopes equipped with very fast and highly specialised cameras.
 To determine accurately the direction of the incoming gamma ray, the shower is observed stereoscopically by several of these telescopes.

-H.E.S.S. (the High Energy Stereoscopic System) consists of five telescopes, four of them each with 107 m2 mirror area deployed in a square of side length 120 m.
-A camera composed of 960 photomultiplier sensors is placed at the focus of each mirror.
+H.E.S.S. consists of five telescopes, four of them are identically constructed, each with 107 m2 mirror area and deployed in a square of side length 120 m.
+A camera composed of light sensors is placed at the focus of each mirror.
+In the centre of the array, a fifth, huge telescope with 614 m2 mirror area equipped with and a camera of novel technology, enhances the sensitivity of the system and extends observations to lower energies.
 H.E.S.S. was the first instrument that was able to produce true images of astrophysical gamma-ray sources.
-In the centre of the array, a fifth, huge telescope with 614 m2 mirror area and a camera with 2048 pixels has been operational since 2012, enhancing the sensitivity of the system and extending observations to lower energies.